 In the early years after his release, he would often sing his own version of the nursery rhyme Twinkle, Twinkle, Little Star during visits to small children.
 Over time, this became something of a tradition, and children would join in with gusto and enthusiasm whenever Madiba initiated the song.

-Complementing the slide show is a video montage of Reuters footage showing the late Mr Mandela interacting with small children – singing, dancing, talking and sharing in the unique and special way that helped him put a twinkle in the eye of thousands, if not millions of children.
+Complementing the slideshow is a video montage of Reuters footage showing Mr Mandela interacting with small children – singing, dancing, talking and sharing in the unique and special way that helped him put a twinkle in the eye of thousands, if not millions, of children.